Hegberg/Picayune_Porter/README.md

 # Picayune_Porter
 Starcraft Broodwar AI

+This solution is made specifically to support development and deployment on the Windows platform only.

 Installation and Compilation Instructions
 1. Unzip all files into your BWAPI folder.
 This should create the following directory structure:
 .../BWAPI/Picayune_Porter/PicayunePorterBot/Picayune_Porter_Config.txt